 The biggest surprise of all is that this cake is low-fat!
 My intention was not in any way to create a low-fat cake, it was just by accident, lol.
 Through my many trials, it was this blend of ingredients that was magic.
 There are NO nuts, coconut, oil or butter.
 All the moisture comes from 2 very important ingredients…applesauce and molasses.
 Without these, your cake will be dry as a bone.
 They are both magical in flavor and texture.
 I know some gingerbread cakes have a ton of molasses in them but I’m not a fan.
 This cake has the perfect amount for me.

-HOW DO YOU MAKE VEGAN GINGERBREAD CAKE?
+HOW TO MAKE VEGAN GINGERBREAD CAKE

 First, you need to gather the gingerbread cake ingredients::